bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 * `.registerTransformer(Domain, Function)` — a function for registering a data transformer function for a given domain, the trailing `.` is automatically added when needed.
 * `.getTransformerForDomain(Domain)` — a function to return the transformer function for a given domain, again, the trailing `.` is optional, with the function adding it as needed.
-* `.‎domainToTransformerMappings` — a read-only copy of the underlying dictionary, which does have the trailing dots in the keys.
+* `.domainToTransformerMappings` — a read-only copy of the underlying dictionary, which does have the trailing dots in the keys.

 To illustrate the power of this approach, imagine the very simplified universe where all sites have acceptable titles in either their first `<h1>` tag or their `<title>` tag, except for one site, `somesite.com`.
 This site has a legacy mobile site on `m.somesite.com`, as well as its modern website, which is accessible via both `www.somesite.com` and `somesite.com`.
 The legacy mobile site has the site name as the only `<h1>` tag and the article headline as the first `<h2>` tag, while the modern site has the headline in the `<title>` tag, but prefixed with `Some Site | `.